paulcitarella/jibe/README.md

 * Postgres DB
 * To do list model
 * Task ownership and scoped queries
-* Unit, integration, functional tests
+* Angular, unit, integration, functional tests
-* Migrations with tracking and autorun
+* DB migrations with tracking and autorun
 * Deploy to Heroku